A former stock broker and partner at Montgomery Securities, Tom has served on the Stagebridge board in various capacities for over ten years.

 Ruksana is a social entrepreneur and a former clinical research neuro-scientist.
 A commitment to empower underserved communities, especially women and kids, led her in 2013 to found NEEV, a social enterprise working with women artisans in India.
 She is also very enthusiastic about the arts, having been an active participant of the performing arts into her20s.
 She has also worked for over a decade in Parkinson’s disease research, and through that experience, Ruksana is well aware of the importance and the positive influence all forms of art have in helping people lead long, active and fulfilling lives.
 She believes that Stagebridge, through its mission and programs, provides this much needed interaction between the arts, the individual and his/her community, and she is thrilled to be part of the Stagebridge community and hope to be of service in all ways that she can assist.

-San Francisco native and East Bay resident Claire Isaaacs Warhaftig is the newest member to the Stagebridge board.
-Coming to Stagebridge as a student is just the latest in a series of adventures for Claire, who earned a B.A. in Speech and Drama and an M.A. in Art History from Claremont Graduate University.
+San Francisco native and East Bay resident Claire Isaaacs Warhaftig is on the Stagebridge board, but coming to Stagebridge as a student was just the latest in a series of adventures for Claire, who earned a B.A. in Speech and Drama and an M.A. in Art History from Claremont Graduate University.
 In addition, she lived in Israel for three years and studied Hebrew as part of her desire to learn more about Jewish history.
 She has also had a career in arts administration, including working for The Committee for Arts and Lectures at U.C.
 Berkeley (now Cal Performances), education programming at SF MOMA, and serving as Executive Director at of the San Francisco Arts Commission.
 She is currently active as a board member of the Treasure Island Museum.
 Aside from storytelling classes at Stagebridge (where she is in her fourth year), she performed at The Marsh's popular "Tell It On Tuesday" in April 2017.

 Stuart Kandell, Ph.D.